eugenia1984/UTN-FRSR-Programacion/2do_anio_1er_semestre/ingles_3/specific_vocabulary_and_structures.md

+# MARTER 25 ABRIL
+---

+## SPECIFIC VOCUBULARY AND STRUCTURES

-## Listen to the conversation and choose the correct options.
+### Listen to the conversation and choose the correct options.

 - Kathryn:  Karim, what do you do?